georgewalkley/georgewalkley.github.io/index.md

 layout: home
 ---

-- 👋 Welcome to my website.
+👋 Welcome to my website.

-- 👨🏻‍💻 I am a consultant, researcher and investor based in Wiltshire, UK. <a href="/george/">You can find information about me here</a>.
+👨🏻‍💻 I am a consultant, researcher and investor based in Wiltshire, UK. <a href="/george/">You can find information about me here</a>.

-- 💡 <a href="/consulting/">Look here for information on Outside Context</a>, the consulting company I run.
-We mainly work with clients in the creative, media, publishing and startup worlds.
+💡 I run a consulting company called Outside Context. <a href="/consulting/">We mainly work with clients in the creative, media, publishing and startup worlds</a>.

-- 🗂 <a href="/research/">This page is the home for research, data and presentations that I've shared</a>.
+🗂 You can find <a href="/research/">research, data and presentations here</a>.

+💬 I'm <a href="/speaking/">an experienced and acclaimed speaker</a>, and have appeared at conferences, book fairs and coporate events, and on radio and podcasts.

-- ✒️ <a href="/weeknotes/">I publish regular weeknotes where I talk about what I'm working on</a>.
+📝 <a href="/weeknotes/">I publish regular weeknotes where I talk about what I'm working on</a>.

-- 📫 You can find contact information in the footer below, <a href="https://www.calendly.com/outsidecontext">or you can book a Zoom or phone call with me here</a>.
+📫 You can find contact information in the footer below, <a href="https://www.calendly.com/outsidecontext">or you can book a Zoom or phone call with me here</a>.